Historic Trails

 Today, Hemphill County continues to honor its Western heritage and is home to the Canadian River Valley Pioneer Museum, which showcases the history and culture of the region.
 With its scenic landscapes, vibrant communities, and historical significance, Hemphill County remains an important part of Texas' story.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Hemphill County, Texas.
+This timeline provides a concise overview of the key events in the history of Hemphill County, Texas.

 • 1876 - Hemphill County is created by the Texas state legislature.